Let's get into it!

 - Terminal Cartago: LUMACA.
 Avenida 10, Calles 5 y 7.

-If you wish to rent a car and travel comfortable with your luggage without worrying for schedules, Pick up points or long trips in a bus, I recommend you to use our travel tool of a RENT A CAR at this link or at the menu at TRAVEL SUPPORT> RENT A CAR
+If you wish to rent a car and travel comfortably with your luggage without worrying for schedules, Pick up points or long trips in a bus, I recommend you to use our travel tool of a RENT A CAR at this link or at the menu at TRAVEL SUPPORT> RENT A CAR

 Which places can I visit?

-Actually, the whole territory of Costa Rica has beautiful places to visit, if you are at the Central Valley you can go to rivers, mountains, waterfalls, forests, national parks, volcanoes, museums, do a city tour, etc. If you are at the low plains you can get to know the culture, visit rivers, parks, hot springs, caverns, do activities like canopy, tubing, horseback riding, ride a bike,among others.
-On the other side there is the beach; Costa Rica has two big coasts, the Pacific and Caribbean coast, so there are hundreds of beaches along the national territory, national marine parks, try forests and impressive landscapes.
+Actually, the whole territory of Costa Rica has beautiful places to visit, if you are at the Central Valley you can go to rivers, mountains, waterfalls, forests, national parks, volcanoes, museums, do a city tour, etc. If you are at the low plains you can get to know the culture, visit rivers, parks, hot springs, caverns, do activities like canopy, tubing, horseback riding, ride a bike, among others.
+On the other side, there is the beach; Costa Rica has two big coasts, the Pacific and Caribbean coast, so there are hundreds of beaches along with the national territory, national marine parks, try forests and impressive landscapes.
 Actually there are many things to do!